 Conflict of economic interest between stakeholders

 Those who didn’t comply with the regulations were perceived to have an economic advantage over the others, which encouraged non-compliance with regulations.
-For farmers, using antibiotics for prevention was a way to reduce disease incidence and ensure good production, while buying antibiotics over the counter was a way to save time in case of flock disease.
-For drug sellers, selling AB without a prescription is faster than with one, allowing them to sell more drugs and thus increase their income.
+For farmers, using antibiotics for prevention was a way to reduce disease incidence and ensure good production.
+Buying antibiotics over the counter was a way to save time in case of flock disease, and not respecting the withdrawal time was also done for economic purpose.
+For drug sellers, selling antibiotics without a prescription is faster than with one, allowing them to sell more drugs and thus increase their income.

 “This law cannot be applied in practice when chickens are sick; I buy medicine myself rather than waiting for a veterinarian prescription.”
 (IW37, family commercial farmer)